This article was updated on July 23, 2018.

 Making data accessible is both the advantage and (security) disadvantage of the cloud.
 Yet the risk of data breach remains in both cloud and non-cloud environments.
 Keeping your employee-related data in-house is no guarantee that an employee or supplier won't compromise your data security, either intentionally or accidentally.

-In a 2015 cyber security survey conducted by the Association of Corporate Counsel, a long list of possible risks were outlined — phishing, malware and lost laptop or device, for instance.
-But the survey concluded that the primary risk to your organization's data comes from the same place as some of the data you're trying to protect: your employees.
+According to the Association of Corporate Counsel (ACC), a long list of possible risks include phishing, malware and lost laptop or device, for instance.
+The ACC concluded that the primary risk to your organization's data comes from the same place as some of the data you're trying to protect: your employees.

 The Hybrid Cloud Option